microsoft/moaw/workshops/serverless-overview/workshop.md

 1. The Event Grid System Topic will trigger a Logic App
 1. The Logic App retrieves the uploaded audio file
 1. The audio file is sent to Azure Cognitive Services.
 The speech to text service will process the file and return the result to the Logic App
-1. The Logic App will then store the transcript of the audio file in a Cosmos DB database
+1. The Logic App will then store the transcript of the audio file in a Cosmos DB Database
 1. A second Azure Function will be triggered by the update in CosmosDB.
 1. The same Azure Function will fetch the transcript from CosmosDB and send it to Web Pub/Sub
 1. Finally Web Pub/Sub will notify the Web Application about the new transcript using Websockets